jongdory/ALDM/VQ-GAN/README.md

 ## Training

+We divided the training process into two stages to ensure stable model training.

-In stage 1, vqgan train the reconstruction, and in stage 2, vqgan train the SPADE module in the latent space.
+In stage 1, model train the reconstruction.

+In stage 2, model train the SPADE module in the latent space.

 ```
 CUDA_VISIBLE_DEVICES=<GPU_ID> python main.py -b configs/brats_vqgan_stage1.yaml -t True --gpus 0,